the-shank/Yuga/README.md

 # Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language

-This is an anonymized code repository for our PLDI 2023 submission.
+This is an anonymized code repository for our ICSE 2023 submission.
 It is adapted from a fork of [Rudra](https://github.com/sslab-gatech/Rudra).

 To setup the code, clone the repository, `cd` into it, and run the following commands (tested on Mac and Ubuntu):
 ```